This post contains affiliate links.

 Underbaking means that the macarons retain a lot of their moisture which causes them to expand too quickly.

-Quick expansion causes cracks!
+The quick expansion causes cracks!

 Overbaking, on the other hand, is the exact opposite.
 Too much moisture is evaporated which causes the cookies to be dried out.
 This results in cracked tops!